-India is the prominent producer of a wide range of spices, oils and oleoresins from spices of various grades.
-Spices and spice derivatives are also expanding their applications to industries such as pharmaceuticals, medicine, beverages, food processing and personal hygiene products.
+India is the prominent producer of a wide range of spices, oils, and oleoresins from spices of various grades.
+Spices and spice derivatives are also expanding their applications to industries such as pharmaceuticals, medicine, beverages, food processing, and personal hygiene products.

 The contribution of Indian spices to health benefits has been well chronicled since Vedic times.
 Some of the popular spices and their health benefits are as follows:

-Studies have shown that turmeric helps prevent Alzheimer's disease and joint inflammation.
-It also helps in minimising liver damages caused by taking excessive alcohol consumption or regular use of pain-killers.
+Studies have shown that turmeric helps prevent Alzheimer’s disease and joint inflammation.
+It also helps in minimizing liver damages caused by taking excessive alcohol consumption or regular use of pain-killers.
 A warm glass of milk mixed with turmeric helps in cold and cough.
 It is also an antiseptic.

 The antiseptic and antibiotic properties of clove oil are used in medicines especially in dentistry, oral and pharyngeal treatments.
-It has wider applications in preparations of toothpaste and mouthwashes, soaps and perfumes.
+It has wider applications in preparations of toothpaste and mouthwashes, soaps, and perfumes.
 It is also reported to help diabetics in sugar assimilations.

 This flavoring agent has wonderful health benefits as it helps in digestion.
-It is useful in the treatment of respiratory disorders like cough, asthma and bronchitis.
+It is useful in the treatment of respiratory disorders like cough, asthma, and bronchitis.
 It has been proved useful in the treatment of health problems concerning women such as unusually painful and excessive menstruation.
 It is also used in medicines because of its antibiotic properties.

-It is helpful for diabetics as it helps in digestion of sugar.
+It is helpful for diabetics as it helps in the digestion of sugar.
 It has astringent; stimulant and carminative properties and can check nausea and vomiting.
 Cinnamon is also an anti-inflammatory, improves cardiovascular health, increases metabolic rate, helps control and regulate blood sugar, and has anti-microbial effects.

 Black cardamom eases out digestive problems and reduces flatulence, it is known to provide relief from throat problems, chest congestion, and gum infection.
 Due to its anti-inflammatory properties and the fact that it can alleviate muscle spasms, black cardamom is a saving grace for asthmatics.
 It is a great ingredient for respiratory problems.

 Saffron has the ability to treat depression, prevents loss of vision, and improves memory.
-The stigma of the flower can provide relief from digestive issues with the help of its anti-inflammatory, antioxidant and anti-depressant properties.
+The stigma of the flower can provide relief from digestive issues with the help of its anti-inflammatory, antioxidant, and anti-depressant properties.
 In medicine, saffron is used in fevers, melancholia, and enlargement of liver and spleen.
-In Ayurvedic medicine it is used to heal arthritis, impotence and infertility.
+In Ayurvedic medicine, it is used to heal arthritis, impotence, and infertility.

-Black pepper has the ability to increase the production of hydrochloric acid that the stomach needs to help in digestion.
-It is also anti - bacterial in nature, reduces blood pressure and contains iron that is beneficial for the body.
+Black pepper has the ability to increase the production of hydrochloric acid that the stomach needs to help indigestion.
+It is also anti-bacterial in nature, reduces blood pressure, and contains iron that is beneficial for the body.

 Garlic with its antiviral and antibacterial properties helps in boosting immunity and keeps one looking fresh and healthy.
-Garlic's ability to fight infections and bacteria makes it an effective cure for warts and skin problems.
-Garlic's antibacterial and anesthetising properties can help cure toothaches.
+Garlic’s ability to fight infections and bacteria makes it an effective cure for warts and skin problems.
+Garlic’s antibacterial and anesthetizing properties can help cure toothaches.